hozanoo/cr3bp-station-keeping/README.md

-For future work, this hybrid pipeline is intended to be extended and improved—e.g., by refining the HNN training data selection and objectives, improving rollout integration (including structure-preserving / symplectic methods), and tuning the hybrid RL setup—to achieve better long-horizon stability and reduced Δv consumption.
+For future work, this hybrid pipeline is intended to be extended and improved—e.g., by refining the HNN training data selection and objectives, improving rollout integration (including structure-preserving / symplectic methods), and tuning the hybrid RL setup—to achieve better long-horizon stability and reduced $\Delta v$ consumption.

 ---